PrivacySafe/3NWeb-architecture/README.md

  - [mailerid](./capabilities/mailerid/README.md) - uses [MailerId protocol](./protocols/mailerid/README.md)

 The rest help to combine individual apps into a coherent system on user devices:
+ - for mashup of different apps, their components/services:
- - appRPC
+   - appRPC - connects to service components of same app
- - otherAppsRPC
+   - otherAppsRPC - connects to services exposed by other apps
- - exposeService
+   - exposeService - exposes service(s) for others to use.
+For example, when porting regular web app to 3NWeb platform, functionality that lived in cloud's lambda function is run and exposed as a service here.
+Regular web API endpoints are re-formulated with RPC calls.
+ - for apps' own needs:
- - connectivity
+   - connectivity - tells if client is offline
- - closeSelf
+   - closeSelf - closes component process
- - log
+   - log - lets app to log error/warnings into platform
+ - for desktop/mobile OS integration:
    - shell.fileDialog
    - shell.mountFS
    - shell.userNotifications
- - logout
+ - for platform's UI components:
+   - logout - logs out user, closes core, wipes keys from memory
- - apps.opener
+   - apps.opener - to open 3NWeb apps, when user triggers it
- - apps.downloader
+   - apps.downloader - to looks for and downloads new 3NWeb apps, and updates to installed ones
- - apps.installer
+   - apps.installer - to install new 3NWeb apps into user's platform
- - platform
+   - platform - to check for platform updates

 ### 3NWeb user ids